 An exempt organization cannot receive refunds for purchases made before the postmark date of its application for exemption, or the date a Comptroller audit determines a sales tax liability, whichever is earlier.

 The exemption from sales tax is for items an organization buys, not for the items it sells.
-Exempt organizations and other nonprofit organizations must get a sales tax permit (PDF) and collect and remit sales tax on all taxable items they sell, unless an exemption or exception applies.
+Exempt organizations and other nonprofit organizations must each get a sales tax permit (PDF) and collect and remit sales tax on all taxable items they sell, unless an exemption or exception applies.

 The exempt or nonprofit organization does not need a sales tax permit if it: